OmarDuran/nfempy/examples/degenerate_elliptic_scalar/scenarios.md

 \mathbf{u}_1 \cdot \mathbf{n}_1 = -d_2(\phi_2) \mathbf{v}_2 \cdot \mathbf{n}_2
 $$

-For the simulation, the porosity in the degenerate domain is defined as:
+For the simulation, the porosity in the degenerate domain is defined from [1].
+There in see section: **See 4.1 A simple Euler equation in one dimension** and **4.2 A smooth solution test in two dimensions**.

-$$
-\phi = x^5 y^{10}
-$$

-**Goal of the Numerical Results:** The objective is to validate the domain decomposition method and show that it is both stable and accurate.
-The specific goal is to compute the error rates for the numerical solution and demonstrate that they achieve the expected linear convergence as the mesh is refined.
-This confirms the method's reliability for coupling standard and degenerate regions.
+**Goal of the Numerical Results:** The objective is to validate the method show that it is stable and accurate.

+##References
+[1] Arbogast, T., & Taicher, A. L. (2017).
+A cell-centered finite difference method for a degenerate elliptic equation arising from two-phase mixtures.
+Computational Geosciences, 21(4), 701–712. https://doi.org/10.1007/s10596-017-9649-9